 In most cases, you'll want to install your camera with a normal orientation so that the video stream in Command appears as you'd expect.
 Some install locations may benefit from being installed in a non-standard orientation to maximize the field of view.

 For example: a camera may be installed at 90 degrees to capture a full view of a long hallway or stairwell.

 In these cases, you'll want to rotate the orientation of your camera in Command.
 Here's how:

-1. Go to Cameras on the left menu and choose the camera you'd like to rotate.
+1. Go to Devices on the left menu and choose the camera you'd like to rotate.

 4. Click Orientation to pull up the orientation dialog box.